soroush62/19-Channel-EEG-Data-Analysis-Tutorial-with-LightningChart-Python/README.md

 ```
 ![](Images/CorrelationMatrix.png)

----

 ### 3. **Histograms: Amplitude Distributions for Each Channel**

-#### Description
+### Description
 Histograms show the amplitude distribution for individual EEG channels.
 Each chart represents a channel, with bins displaying the frequency of amplitude values within specific ranges.
+The intensity of color (from blue to red) reflects the density of values.

-#### Results
+### Results
 - Channels like **C3** and **C4** exhibit higher counts of mid-range amplitudes, indicating consistent activity.
+- Frontal channels (**Fp1, Fp2**) show lower amplitudes compared to occipital regions (**O1, O2**), reflecting differences in brain activity patterns.
+- Skewed distributions or sharp peaks may indicate dominant brainwave activity in specific channels.

-#### Use Cases
+### Use Cases
 - **Analyzing Brainwave Dominance**: Identify dominant frequency ranges for specific channels.
 - **Outlier Detection**: Detect unusual peaks caused by noise or artifacts.
+- **Clinical Diagnostics**: Highlight amplitude patterns indicative of brain disorders like epilepsy or depression.

 **Script Summary**:
 ```python